SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-22.md

-### What is Black Hole ?
+### To run the file (or) script in the background
-It’s a special file in Linux located at /dev/null.
+We have a special file in Linux called a "Black Hole" located at /dev/null.
 Any data written to it is immediately discarded (vanishes).
-It is just used for temperory only like "& >> /dev/null" , generally you need to save the ouput by "> output.txt 2>&1"

-### To run the file (or) script in the background
-"nohup ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 mongodb.yaml & >> /dev/null" ---> Output will be in nohup.out, it will not come in the terminal, if it is a small instance, we can't run every script in the background, because memory consumption will be high, so you can run only few scripts in the background.
+The usage is "saikiran.txt & >> /dev/null" Here & → runs in background, >> /dev/null → discards output. "nohup ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 mongodb.yaml & >> /dev/null" ---> Output will be in nohup.out, it will not come in the terminal.
+If small instance (or) 1 instance, you can run the script in background, we can't run every script in the background, because memory consumption will be high, so better to run only few scripts in the background if you want.

 ### Ansible roles
-It is a dry principle, dont repeat yourself like we have used functions in shellscript to avoid the repetition of the code.
+It's a dry principle, dont repeat yourself.
+It is similar to the functions in shellscript to avoid the repetition of the code.
 It is a proper directory structure to keep our configuration and we can share this with other users also.
 Refer "Roboshop-ansible-roles" in VS. Command to run playbook for ansible role is "ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml"

-- Generally playbook contains multiple plays and multiple tasks, we have written multiple tasks while configuring the roboshop project right ? apart from the tasks, we have other things also like handlers, templates, vars etc. These are called roles to maintain a proper directory structure.
+- We know playbook contains multiple plays and multiple tasks (or) modules, we have written multiple tasks while configuring the roboshop project right ? apart from the tasks, we have other things also like handlers, templates, vars, files, defaults etc. These are called roles to maintain a proper directory structure.
 - What are files in ansible roles ?
 These are nothing but supporting files like we have catalogue.service, roboshop.conf, mongodb.repo etc. Without these files we cannot complete our configuration.
-- We have vars in ansible roles ? we have come across variable preferences in ansible variables right ? which comes last or least in preference.
+- Next we have "vars" in ansible roles ?
+We have come across variable preferences in ansible variables right ?
+  So here vars comes last (or) least in preference.
-- We have meta in ansible roles ? nothing but like meta information, who wrote the script, when it was updated etc.
+- We have meta in ansible roles ?
+Meta information like who wrote the script, when it was updated etc.
-- We also have library in ansible roles ? like if no module is found in ansible website, you can develop your custom modules using pythong script.
+- We library in ansible roles ?
+Like if no module is found in ansible website, you can develop your custom modules using pythong script.
-- We also have lookup_plugins in ansible roles ? to connect to external systems.
+- We also have lookup_plugins in ansible roles ? to connect to external systems like aws, azure etc.

 ### How to debug, if you are facing any error
 "ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml" we will get the full information in the terminal, which is happening in the background, so that we can see where is the error.